balihoo/relipr/src/view/help.md

 Affiliate Specific Criteria
 ---------------------------
 In some cases the criteria and options will differ based on wether the campaign is executed across the entire national brand or for a specific affiliate.
 In the following example, the criteria is specifically for a single affiliate.
 Notice how the options differ in these examples from the previous examples:
+<a href="medium/directmail/brand/acme/affiliate/45/criteria/demo" target="if3">/medium/directmail/brand/acme/affiliate/45/criteria/demo</a>
+<a href="medium/directmail/brand/acme/affiliate/32/criteria/demo" target="if3">/medium/directmail/brand/acme/affiliate/32/criteria/demo</a>
+<a href="medium/directmail/brand/oscorp/affiliate/75/criteria/demo" target="if3">/medium/directmail/brand/oscorp/affiliate/75/criteria/demo</a>
+<a href="medium/directmail/brand/oscorp/affiliate/77/criteria/demo" target="if3">/medium/directmail/brand/oscorp/affiliate/77/criteria/demo</a>
-<a href="medium/directmail/brand/acme/affiliate/45/criteria/12456" target="if3">/medium/directmail/brand/acme/affiliate/45/criteria/12456</a>
+<a href="medium/directmail/brand/oscorp/affiliate/75/criteria/carcare" target="if3">/medium/directmail/brand/oscorp/affiliate/75/criteria/carcare</a>
-<a href="medium/directmail/brand/acme/affiliate/32/criteria/12456" target="if3">/medium/directmail/brand/acme/affiliate/32/criteria/12456</a>
+<a href="medium/directmail/brand/oscorp/affiliate/77/criteria/carcare" target="if3">/medium/directmail/brand/oscorp/affiliate/77/criteria/carcare</a>
 <iframe name="if3" src="about:blank"></iframe>

 * * *